My Work Setup

 Steelcase Leap

 The Steelcase Leap is the primary competitor to the famous Herman Miller Aeron chair.
-I tested both chairs side by side and ended up liking the Leap better.
+I tested both chairs side by side and liked the Leap better.
 I am delighted with my purchase and liked it way better than the Aeron due to the increased support.

 U-Shape Desk

 I bought a solid-wood Maple U-shaped Desk with a hutch from the same place I bought the Leap, and the desk is a sturdy, well-made piece of furniture.
 It gives me plenty of space to spread out and work.
-I have no idea what the brand is to link to anything, but I love it.
+I do not know what brand to link to anything, but I love it.

 Tech

-I have three main computers that I use, each having different use cases.
-Windows is my preferred development environment, but open-source stuff runs smoother on Mac, so I ended up getting an iMac.
+I use three main computers, each with different use cases.
+Windows is my preferred development environment, but open-source stuff runs smoother on Mac, so I got an iMac.

 Lenovo K450e